agenticenv/agent-chat/README.md

 # Agent Chat

 A demo app showcasing [agent-sdk-go](https://github.com/agenticenv/agent-sdk-go) — the Temporal-first AI agent SDK for Go.
-Built with a React UI and Go REST API, with durable workflow-backed conversations.
+Built with a React UI and Go API, with durable workflow-backed conversations and real-time streaming via SSE.

 > This is a demo app showcasing [agent-sdk-go](https://github.com/agenticenv/agent-sdk-go).
 Not intended for production use.